To get the index we compare the characteristics of video cards and their relative prices.

 Technical specs

-GeForce 940MX's general performance parameters such as number of shaders, GPU base clock, manufacturing process, texturing and calculation speed.
+GeForce 940MX's specs such as number of shaders, GPU base clock, manufacturing process, texturing and calculation speed.
 These parameters indirectly speak of GeForce 940MX's performance, but for precise assessment you have to consider its benchmark and gaming test results.

 Information on GeForce 940MX's compatibility with other computer components.
 Useful when choosing a future computer configuration or upgrading an existing one.
 For notebook video cards it's notebook size, connection slot and bus, if the video card is inserted into a slot instead of being soldered to the notebook motherboard.